-Florida is one of only nine states with a substantial, valuable perk for annuity buyers: no state income tax.
-While taxation may not be every buyer’s priority consideration when purchasing an annuity, it is still a significant factor that will vary by state.
+Florida is one of only nine states with a substantial, valuable perk for annuity buyers – no state income tax.
+While saving on taxes may not be every buyer’s top priority when purchasing an annuity, it’s a significant factor that varies by state.

-As you plan for your Florida retirement on the beach, near the theme parks or somewhere in between, consider the annuity rules and options specific to the Sunshine State.
+As you plan for your retirement in Florida’s sunshine, consider the annuity rules and options specific to the state.

 Buying an Annuity in Florida

-Annuities are insurance products, and they are regulated at the state level.
-When you buy an annuity in Florida, the contract is subject to Florida’s standards for charges, benefits and protections.
+Annuities are insurance products that are regulated at the state level.
+When you buy an annuity in Florida, the contract is subject to the state’s standards for charges, benefits and protections.

-Annuity companies must be licensed in Florida to sell you an annuity in the state.
-The Florida Department of Financial Services keeps record of all insurance companies licensed to do business in Florida.
-You can conduct a company search via the Office of Insurance Regulation website.
+Annuity companies must be licensed in Florida to sell an annuity in the state.
+The Florida Department of Financial Services keeps a record of all insurance companies licensed to do business in the state.
+You can search for your annuity company on the Florida Office of Insurance Regulation website.

-Florida requires insurance companies that sell annuities to allow a 21-day free-look period for fixed annuities and variable or market value annuities.
-This allows buyers to devote extra time to reviewing the terms of the contract and to confirm that the annuity will fit their needs.
-During this period, the buyer can cancel without penalty.
+Florida requires insurers that sell annuities to allow a 21-day free-look period for fixed annuities and variable annuities.
+This gives buyers time to review and consider the terms of their investment.
+Buyers can cancel their investment without penalty during the free-look period.

 Annuity Providers in Florida